bgachara/bgachara.github.io/posts/databases.md

 ## OLAP INDEXES

 - OLTP DBMS use indexes to find individual tuples without performing sequential scans
-  - tree-based indexes are meant for queries with low selectivity predicates
-  - also need to accomodate incremental updates
+  - tree-based indexes are meant for queries with low selectivity predicates and also need to accomodate incremental updates
 - OLAP don't necessarily need to find individual tuples and data files are read-only.

 ### Sequential scans optimizations